ezsystems/EzSystemsRecommendationBundle/README.md

 - PHP 5.4.4 *or higher PHP 5.x version*
 - Symfony 2.6 *or higher Symfony 2.x version*
-- eZ Publish 5.4.1+ or eZ Platform/Studio 2015.01 or above, with the REST API configured to use sessions and publicly open to the YOOCHOOSE servers.
+- eZ Publish v5.4.1+ or eZ Platform/Studio v1.0+, with the REST API configured to use sessions and publicly open to the YOOCHOOSE servers.
 - A YOOCHOOSE subscription

 This bundle is independent from legacy's `ezrecommendation` extension, and doesn't require it.